-4.35 The councils have a strong track record in bidding for and securing one off 'challenge' funds and blending funding streams to maximise outputs (eg European Regional Development Funds).
-This has been particularly important in progressing economic development schemes - such as Southglade Food park which has recently been awarded European Regional Development Funding with contributions from Nottingham City Council via prudential borrowing.
-The Council is working closely with partner organisations such as Registered Social Landlords to maximise delivery using public land and support from the Affordable Homes Programme.
+4.38 The councils have a strong track record in bidding for and securing one off 'challenge' funds and blending funding streams to maximise outputs (e.g. European Regional Development Funds).
+This has been particularly important in progressing economic development schemes - such as Southglade Food Park which was awarded European Regional Development Funding with contributions from Nottingham City Council via prudential borrowing.
+An extension to the food park is now complete (and the proposed site allocation has been reduced in size accordingly) The Council is working closely with partner organisations such as Registered Social Landlords to maximise delivery using public land and support from the Affordable Homes Programme.